 As a further development to Mclaren’s use of the Serenissima V8 engine, Count Volpi took delivery of a McLaren chassis from a CanAm prototype.
 Initially, he fitted this with his V8 Massimino engine.
 To differentiate it from the McLaren car, it was given a special fibreglass body.
 With a closed cockpit and doors hinged on the roof, the car had a fluid, elegant design, not unlike the Ferrari P2/P3 prototypes.
 In this form, the prototype was tested on the circuit at Modena by Giuliano Giuliani, chief mechanic for the Serenissima team and British driver Jonathan Williams.
 Williams remembered a car that was ” very easy to drive ” and said that the testing had served to ” sort out reliability problems with the engine “.
 He also mentioned ” the happy atmosphere in this little team “.

-Dressed in the Serenissima white livery, the car entered its first race on 15 August 1968, the Coppa Città di Enna, in Pergusa, Sicily.
-Along with the Porsche 910 of Jo Siffert, it proved to be quickest.
-Having qualified on the front row, the car finished in second place in the race itself.
-However, having engaged Alf Francis, the former mechanic for Stirling Moss who had also worked for Lotus, Count Volpi decided to modify the car for the 1969 season.
-To make the V8 Serenissima more competitive, Francis designed a cylinder head with three valves per cylinder.
-This was the engine used for the second version of the McLaren-Serenissima which was given a new body at the same time (shown above).
+Dressed in the Serenissima white livery, the car entered its first race on 15 August 1968, the Coppa Città di Enna, in Pergusa, Sicily, driven by Jonathon Williams.
+In pre-race practice it was second quickest, just behind Jo Siffert’s Porsche 910.
+That is how they finished in the race itself.
+However, Count Volpi decided to modify the car for the 1969 season.
+To make the V8 Serenissima more competitive, Alf Francis designed a cylinder head with three valves per cylinder.
+This was the engine used for the second version of the McLaren-Serenissima which was given a new body at the same time.
 This was constructed by Carrozzeria Drogo Sports Cars using riveted Duralumin, it had a similar shape to the McLaren M8A CanAm car.